Suriyanand/financial-document-analyzer/README.md

 Problem: For robust PDF processing, unstructured relies on a system utility called Poppler.
 The application failed with the error Is poppler installed and in PATH?.

-Solution: This required a multi-step fix.
-We downloaded the Poppler binaries for Windows, extracted them to C:\poppler, and added the C:\poppler\bin directory to the Windows System PATH.
-To ensure this worked reliably, we also added three lines of code to main.py to programmatically add the Poppler path to the environment at runtime.
+Solution: We downloaded the Poppler binaries, extracted them to C:\poppler, and added the C:\poppler\bin directory to the Windows System PATH to make it accessible to the application.

+✨ Bonus Features: A Robust MVP Architecture
-Bonus Features: Asynchronous Processing and Persistence With the core application working, we added advanced features to demonstrate a more robust architecture.
+With the core application working, we added advanced features to demonstrate a more complete architecture.

 Queue Worker Model: We used FastAPI's built-in BackgroundTasks to create a non-blocking API.
 When a user uploads a document, the server immediately returns a job_id, and the long-running AI analysis is processed in the background.
-This simulates a real-world worker queue without the overhead of Celery/Redis for this MVP.
+This simulates a real-world worker queue without the setup overhead of Celery/Redis.

 Database Integration: We used Python's built-in SQLite to add persistence.
-A simple database.py module was created to handle a database file (analysis_results.db) for storing job statuses and saving the final analysis, allowing users to retrieve their results later using their job_id.
+A simple database.py module handles creating a database file (analysis_results.db), storing job statuses, and saving the final analysis, allowing users to retrieve their results later using their job_id.

-This journey showcases a wide range of real-world debugging skills, from fixing core logic and managing complex dependency conflicts to configuring system environments and making strategic architectural decisions.

-Tools
+💡 Key Skills Demonstrated
+Comprehensive Debugging: Systematically diagnosing and resolving issues across application logic, library dependencies, and the system environment.

+Dependency Management: Resolving complex version conflicts and managing a stable Python environment with pip and requirements.txt.

+AI / LLM Integration: Configuring and utilizing local Large Language Models (LLMs) like Llama 2/3 with frameworks such as CrewAI and LangChain.

+Software Architecture: Implementing a robust MVP using modern web frameworks (FastAPI), including background task processing and database persistence (SQLite).

+Environment Configuration: Managing system-level dependencies, including data packages (NLTK) and external binaries (Poppler), and configuring the system PATH.